Triangle-Free Equimatchable Graphs: Structure of Triangle-Free Equimatchable Graphs

 By combining Claim \ref{xy-x'y'}, \ref{xy-Knn} and \ref{xy-x'y'-wz}, it is easy to verify that an edge of $M'$ induces either a $2K_2$ or a $C_4$ with all edges of a component of $G \backslash C$.
 Hence, we conclude that each component of $G \backslash C$ is isomorphic to a $K_{n,n}$ for some positive integer $n$. \( \) \end{proof}

 \begin{corollary} Let $G$ be a connected triangle-free EFC-graph.
-Then, there are no two different vertex-disjoint induced odd cycles in $G$.
-In particular, the length of this unique induced odd cycle $C$ is either five or seven. \end{corollary}
+Then, there are no two vertex-disjoint induced odd cycles in G and the length of any induced odd cycle is either five or seven. \end{corollary}

 In order to show how components of $G\backslash C$ are connected to $C$, we first focus on how each edge of $G\backslash C$ is connected to $C$.
 The next lemma guarantees that each edge of $G\backslash C$ induces a $C_4$ with at least one edge of $C$ in $G$.